arachne-threat-intel/spindle/README.md

-# Welcome to the Arachne Digital Rosetta Stone!
+# Welcome to Spindle!

-Hello and welcome to the Arachne Digital Rosetta Stone, a resource for the cyber threat intelligence (CTI) community.
-This repository serves as a reference for tracking and understanding various cyber threat actors (CTAs) and their aliases.
+Hello and welcome to the Arachne Digital cyber threat actor (CTA) tracker, Spindle.
+This is a resource for the cyber threat intelligence (CTI) community.
 Arachne Digital has also introduced its own unique naming convention that is open source for people to use.

 ## The various CTAs

-The Arachne Digital Rosetta Stone is open source and available on GitHub.
+Spindle is open source and available on GitHub.
 It serves as a reference document capturing different names, aliases, and connections of CTAs.
 [Here](https://github.com/arachne-threat-intel/rosettaStone/blob/main/cta_names_mappings.md) is a human readable document and [here](https://github.com/arachne-threat-intel/rosettaStone/blob/main/cta_names_mappings.json) is a machine readable document.

 ## The Arachne Digital naming convention